Andrew-S-Rosen/mof_screen/README.md

 	mof = s.run_screen(cif_file,'volume')
 ```

 The parameters in the `defaults` dictionary are used in the `pymofscreen.default_calculators.calcs` function, which we suggest looking at before running PyMOFScreen for the first time.
-The `pymofscreen.default_calculators.calcs` function defines each job type previously specified in `acc_levels` within `run_screen`.
-For instance, it defines `isif2_lowacc` as a low accuracy ionic relaxation and `final_spe` as a high accuracy, single point energy calculation using the parameters stored in `defaults`.
+The `pymofscreen.default_calculators.calcs` function defines each job type previously specified in `acc_levels` and can be modified directly, if desired.
 The job specifications and parameters can be freely changed using any of [ASE's parameters for VASP](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html).

 ## Setup

 ### Installing PyMOFScreen

 1. PyMOFScreen requires [Python](https://www.python.org/) 3.6 or newer.
 If you do not already have Python installed, the easiest option is to download the [Anaconda](https://www.anaconda.com/download/) distribution.
 2. Download or clone the PyMOFScreen repository and run `pip install -r requirements.txt` followed by `pip install .` from the PyMOFScreen base directory.
-This will install PyMOFScreen and the required dependencies (rASE, Pymatgen).
+This will install PyMOFScreen and the required dependencies.
+3. Since PyMOFscreen is built on [ASE](https://wiki.fysik.dtu.dk/ase/), you must make sure that your `VASP_PP_PATH` is set appropriately, as described [here](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html).
+4. PyMOFScreen requires that VASP is installed on your compute cluster.
+The VASP build must be compiled with [VTSTools](http://theory.cm.utexas.edu/vtsttools/index.html) and must include both gamma-point only and standard builds.
+Follow the `compute_environ` instructions below to set up PyMOFScreen to run on your compute environment.

 ### Required Dependencies

-PyMOFScreen requires the following Python packages.
-Both are automatically installed by using `pip install -r requirements.txt`, but if you're curious, the details are below:
+PyMOFScreen will automatically install all the dependencies for you with the `pip install -r requirements.txt` command, but if you wish to do this manually or encounter issues, the required dependencies are as follows:
 1. A slightly modified build of [ASE](https://wiki.fysik.dtu.dk/ase/) 3.16.2 or newer.
 The required modification adds support for checking if a VASP job has failed due to SCF convergence issues (via `atoms.calc.scf_converged`) and if it has reached the maximum number of ionic steps (via `atoms.calc.nsw_converged`).
 The custom build, denoted rASE, can be found [at this link](https://github.com/arosen93/rASE).
 Alternatively, you can directly patch `vasp.py` in `ase/ase/calculators/vasp/vasp.py` using the `vasp.py` script found [here](https://github.com/arosen93/rASE/blob/master/ase/calculators/vasp/vasp.py).
-Regardless, ensure that the `VASP_PP_PATH` environment variable is set according to the details [here](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html).
 2. [Pymatgen](http://pymatgen.org/) 2018.5.22 or newer.
-This is required for making primitive unit cells and generating automatic k-point grids but is technically optional if neither feature is required.
+This is required for making primitive unit cells and generating automatic k-point grids but is technically optional if neither feature is desired.

-PyMOFScreen also requires that VASP is installed on your compute cluster.
-The VASP build must be compiled with [VTSTools](http://theory.cm.utexas.edu/vtsttools/index.html) and must include both gamma-point only and standard builds.
-Follow the `compute_environ` instructions below to set up PyMOFScreen to run on your compute environment.

 ### Compute Environments

 Every compute environment is unique, with different ways to run VASP and different job submission systems.
-To address this, the `pymofscreen/compute_environ` file must be altered.
-Templates have been provided for Quest at Northwestern, Cori at NERSC, Stampede2 at TACC, and Thunder at AFRL that you can uncomment as needed.
-If you are using another machine, follow the instructions below.

-In `compute_environ.get_nprocs`, the variable `nprocs` must be able to determine the number of processors for a given job from the submission script.
-In `compute_environ.choose_vasp_version`, you must inform PyMOFScreen how to properly run VASP on the given machine (i.e. how to correctly set up ASE's `run_vasp.py` file).
+To address this, the `/pymofscreen/compute_environ.py` file must be altered before compiling PyMOFScreen.
+A variety of templates have been provided for you to make it easier to install with different job schedulers.
+In the end, the variable `nprocs` must be able to determine the number of processors for a given job from the submission script.
+In addition, `choose_vasp_version`, informs PyMOFScreen how to properly run VASP on the given machine (i.e. how to correctly set up ASE's `run_vasp.py` file).
 See [here](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html) for details of the `run_vasp.py` file that ASE requires.
-Generally, you will just need to tell `choose_vasp_version` the module name of VASP, the names of the executables for the gamma-point and standard versions of the VTST-enabled VASP builds, and how to run VASP on the given machine.